UAF trademarks and their usage

 To help maintain a consistent and positive image, UAF requires all individuals, organizations, departments and companies seeking to use UAF trademarks, both internal and external, to obtain products from a vendor or manufacturer who is licensed with UAF through Learfield Licensing, a licensing agent under contract with the university.
 Approval through Learfield is required before any vendor may produce product(s) of any nature displaying UAF trademarks, regardless of the distribution method or intended use.
 Approval of artwork from University Relations is required before licensed vendors may produce items of any kind.
 Generally the manufacturer should submit the design for approval; however, if there are questions about the design, you can contact firstname.lastname@example.org directly.

 The requirement to use a licensed vendor protects UAF in several ways.
 Using a licensed vendor ensures UAF’s trademarks are used properly and according to UAF brand guidelines.
 It also helps ensure UAF receives proper compensation or royalties from use of the trademarks.
-Auxiliary, Recharge and Contract Operations maintains a current list of UAF-licensed vendors and information on becoming a licensed vendor.
+Dining Services and Contract Operations maintains a current list of UAF-licensed vendors and information on becoming a licensed vendor.